 Former Professor of Professional Practice/Nonprofit Management, The New School

 John has over thirty years of senior financial management experience in education and nonprofit organizations, including the New York City Department of Education (Deputy Executive Director of Budget Operations and Executive Director of the Office of Charter Schools), City University of New York (Assistant University Budget Director) and Human Rights Watch (Director of Operations).
-Most recently he served as the University Budget Director at The New School and Associate Dean of The Milano School of International Affairs, Management, and Urban Policy at The New School and now teaches part-time in the school’s graduate program of nonprofit management.
+Most recently he served as the Associate Dean of the Milano School and Vice Dean of The Schools of Public Engagement at The New School.
 He was a U.S. Peace Corps volunteer in Cote d’Ivoire and has served on the board of directors at Gay Men’s Health Crisis (New York), the Betty Ford Center (California) and Isabella Geriatric Center (New York).
 John is a graduate of Maryknoll College (Illinois) and has an MA from Columbia University in higher education administration.